AlienXc137/SQL-Chatbot/README.md

 # MySQL Chatbot with Google Gemini

-A natural language SQL chatbot using Google Gemini that can interpret natural language queries, generate SQL queries, and fetch results from a SQL database, all in an intuitive and user-friendly way.
-It utilizes the power of Gemini 2.5 flash model, integrated with a Streamlit GUI for an enhanced interaction experience.
+A natural language SQL chatbot powered by Google Gemini 2.5 Flash that interprets user queries, generates SQL statements, executes them on a connected SQL database, and returns results in plain English.
+It leverages LangChain for query orchestration, FastAPI to expose clean REST endpoints, and a Gradio-based UI for an intuitive chat experience.
+This seamless integration makes querying financial data simple, interactive, and user-friendly.

 ## Features
 - **Natural Language Processing**: Uses Gemini 2.5 flash model to interpret and respond to user queries in natural language.